WZPN: History

 At midnight on September 19, 2007, the station changed its format to Oldies, branded as "Hippie Radio 101.1".
-The callsign was changed to WHPI to match the "Hippie" moniker.
+The call sign was changed to WHPI to match the "Hippie" moniker.

-At 9:45 p.m. on September 26, 2010, WHPI changed their format to adult hits, branded as "Jack FM".
+At 9:45 p.m. on September 26, 2010, WHPI changed its format to adult hits, branded as "Jack FM".
 WHPI remained jockless for the majority of its history after the "Jack FM" format signed on, only adding a local morning show in 2017.

 Independence Media Holdings sold WHPI along with its other three Peoria-area stations (WZPN, WPIA, and WWCT) to Michael S. Rea's Advanced Media Partners on November 15, 2010.

 On June 6, 2018, at 3 p.m., Jack announced he had "gone to find himself in Tahiti", and at that point, 101.1 became the new primary station for ESPN Radio in the Peoria market, with 96.5 serving as the simulcast until a new format for the latter is planned.
 The two stations rebranded together as "ESPN Peoria".
-On June 26, the two frequencies swapped callsigns, with WHPI moving to 96.5 FM and WZPN moving to 101.1 FM.
+On June 26, the two frequencies swapped call signs, with WHPI moving to 96.5 FM and WZPN moving to 101.1 FM.
 During that time, the station's website was changed to a redirect to 96.5's web address.

 The sports format moved to 101.1 permanently on September 5, 2020, at midnight.

+On June 1, 2023, the station shifted to a Fox Sports Radio affiliation as "Peoria Sports Radio".
+With the rebranding, the station expanded the afternoon drive “Jim Mattson Show with Mike Rizzo” from two to four hours, running from 2-6pm; previously, the duo hosted from 3-5pm with Rizzo hosting a solo hour at 5:00.